raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- task ---

-**Test:** Now the trophy appears next in the list, if the webpage is wide enough.
-But the list and the trophy have the same width.
+**Test:** Check that the trophy appears next in the list, if the webpage is wide enough.
+The list and the trophy should have the same width.

 --- /task ---